 Stir in all remaining ingredients except the beans.

 Gently stir as mixture heats to boiling, breaking up tomatoes.

 Once mixture boils reduce heat to simmer; cover and simmer on low heat for approximately 30 minutes, stirring occasionally.

 Stir in both cans of beans, heat to boiling; reduce heat and simmer on low, uncovered, for about 20 minutes longer.

 Serve topped with cheese, over Fritos, or with your favorite southern cornbread.

-*Weight Watchers points were figured with 93/7 ground beef.
+Weight Watchers Info.: With 93/7 ground beef, this calculates to 5 SmartPoints per 8 ounce serving.
 If made with 95/5 ground beef this recipe comes to only 4 SmartPoints per 8 oz. serving (by weight).